Mental Health Facilities Clermont County, OH

 Child Focus Inc

 Child Focus Inc is a mental health treatment center in Clermont County, OH, located at 4633 Aicholtz Road, 45244 zip code area.
-Child Focus Inc provides telemedicine/telehealth and outpatient treatment.
-Child Focus Inc offers trauma therapy, dialectical behavior therapy and activity therapy to young adults, adults and children / adolescents.
-Child Focus Inc also supports children/adolescents with serious emotional disturbance, LGBT and transitional age young adults.
-Additional services at Child Focus Inc consist of family psychoeducation, psychosocial rehabilitation services and case management.
+Child Focus Inc provides outpatient treatment and telemedicine/telehealth.
+Child Focus Inc offers individual psychotherapy, activity therapy and behavior modification to adults, children / adolescents and young adults.
+Child Focus Inc also supports people with PTSD, LGBT and children/adolescents with serious emotional disturbance.
+Additional services at Child Focus Inc consist of case management, family psychoeducation and psychosocial rehabilitation services.

 Pressley Ridge Clermont County Program

 Pressley Ridge Clermont County Program is a mental health clinic in Clermont County, Ohio, located at 754 Old State Route 74, Suite C, 45245 zip code.
 Pressley Ridge Clermont County Program offers outpatient treatment.
-Pressley Ridge Clermont County Program provides psychotropic medication, activity therapy and trauma therapy to young adults and children / adolescents.
-Pressley Ridge Clermont County Program also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services provided by Pressley Ridge Clermont County Program include family psychoeducation, court-ordered outpatient treatment and therapeutic foster care.
+Pressley Ridge Clermont County Program provides psychotropic medication, couples/family therapy and behavior modification to children / adolescents and young adults.
+Pressley Ridge Clermont County Program also supports children/adolescents with serious emotional disturbance, people with PTSD and transitional age young adults.
+Some other services provided by Pressley Ridge Clermont County Program include intensive case management, suicide prevention services and family psychoeducation.

 Clermont County Cboc

-Clermont County Cboc is a mental health facility in Clermont County, OH, located at 4600 Beechwood Road, 45245.
-Clermont County Cboc provides outpatient treatment and telemedicine/telehealth.
-Clermont County Cboc provides individual psychotherapy, group therapy and behavior modification to adults, seniors 65 or older and young adults.
+Clermont County Cboc is a mental health clinic in Clermont County, OH, located at 4600 Beechwood Road, 45245.
+Clermont County Cboc provides telemedicine/telehealth and outpatient treatment.
+Clermont County Cboc offers group therapy, behavior modification and trauma therapy to seniors 65 or older, young adults and adults.
 Clermont County Cboc also supports people with trauma, veterans and people with PTSD.
-Some other services available at Clermont County Cboc include chronic disease/illness management, integrated primary care services and family psychoeducation.
+Additional services offered at Clermont County Cboc include chronic disease/illness management, suicide prevention services and illness management and recovery.

 Mercy Health Clermont Hospital Behavioral Health Institute

-Mercy Health Clermont Hospital Behavioral Health Institute is a mental health clinic in Clermont County, OH, located at 3000 Hospital Drive, 45103.
+Mercy Health Clermont Hospital Behavioral Health Institute is a mental health treatment clinic in Clermont County, Ohio, located at 3000 Hospital Drive, 45103 zip code.
 Mercy Health Clermont Hospital Behavioral Health Institute provides hospital inpatient treatment, partial hospitalization/day treatment and telemedicine/telehealth.
-Mercy Health Clermont Hospital Behavioral Health Institute offers electroconvulsive therapy, couples/family therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
-Mercy Health Clermont Hospital Behavioral Health Institute also supports people requiring dual diagnosis treatment, seniors or older adults and people with Alzheimer's or dementia.
-Additional services offered at Mercy Health Clermont Hospital Behavioral Health Institute include family psychoeducation, mentoring/peer support/consumer-run services and chronic disease/illness management.
+Mercy Health Clermont Hospital Behavioral Health Institute provides trauma therapy, individual psychotherapy and activity therapy to seniors 65 or older, young adults and adults.
+Mercy Health Clermont Hospital Behavioral Health Institute also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and seniors or older adults.
+Additional services provided by Mercy Health Clermont Hospital Behavioral Health Institute consist of diet and exercise counseling, case management and family psychoeducation.

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.